-So many times someone would ask, “How are you doing?” and the response would be, “I’m blessed and highly favored.”
-I’ve heard it so many times and I’m sure I’ve used it myself.
-However, as I look at the life of Mary I have to wonder if I really understand what highly favored means in someone’s life.
-We all want God’s favor.
-We listen to sermons that tell us that God’s favor will take us beyond our natural abilities.
+Many times someone would ask, “How are you doing?” and the response would be, “I’m blessed and highly favored.”
+I’ve heard it so many times and I’m quite sure I’ve used it myself.
+However, as I look at the life of Mary, I have to wonder if I really understand what highly favored means in someone’s life.
+We all want God’s favor; we listen to sermons that tell us that God’s favor will take us beyond our natural abilities.
 But do we really understand the price of favor?

-When the angel encountered Mary, he addressed her as blessed and highly favored in Luke 1:28.
+When the angel encountered Mary, he addressed her as ‘blessed and highly favored’ in Luke 1:28.
 Next, he proceeded to tell her what would transpire in her life in the months ahead.
 In the months before the angel’s visit, Mary was planning a wedding and life was great.
-The angel told her that she would conceive a child while unmarried.
-The baby would be the son of God.
+The angel told her that she would conceive a child while unmarried; the baby would be the Son of God.
 Mary accepted God’s plan for her life.
-She didn’t stop to consider how this would impact her life.
+She didn’t stop to consider how this event would impact her life.